chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

         enable = true
         location = "fs"
     [global.v1.external.opensearch.backup.fs]
-        path = "/mnt/automate_backups"
+        path = "</path/to/automate_backups>/opensearch"
     [global.v1.backups.filesystem]
-        path = "/mnt/automate_backups"
+        path = "</path/to/automate_backups>/backups"
     ```

-    The following command will patch the configuration in all the Frontend nodes:
+    The following command will patch the configuration in all the Frontend nodes, run this command on bastion:

     ```bash
     chef-automate config patch --fe <Path to automate.toml>
     ```

-1. Go to the Chef Automate node of Automate HA cluster, where we copied the `tar` file.
-Unzip the bundle using the following:

-    ```bash
-    tar -xf backup.tar.gz -C /mnt/automate_backups
-    ```

-1. Run the following command on the Chef Automate node of Automate HA cluster to get the current config:
+1. Run the following command on the boostrapped Automate node of Automate HA cluster to get the current config:

     ```bash
     sudo chef-automate config show > current_config.toml